-Awhile back I let you in on the secret about homemade beauty gifts: I always feel a bit guilty because they are so easy to make!
+A while back I let you in on a little secret about homemade beauty gifts: I always feel a bit guilty because they are so easy to make!

 Next confession: when everyone talks about ‘gifts from the kitchen’ this time of year I generally assume they mean a homemade face mask or body scrub.
 Because why would anyone slave to bake when holiday ingredients make such clever DIY beauty gifts?

 Take peppermint, for example.
 In no time, you can make cute soap, an easy foot scrub and even a luxurious body oil using peppermint essential oil and the colorful candies.
 Combine the three do-it-yourself projects for a perfect beauty gift basket that’s inexpensive, easy to make, and super festive.